sarthak-314/chai/Brain.md

+- Use different question generation strategies
+- If question generation succeeds, try context expansion
+- Generating qa from hi-ta wikipedia with MT5-XXL might be super useful.

 - If you can cut the time to load data and the time for first epoch, you can run many many many experiments blazingly fast
 - Team up with 4 people early and tell them to run the long time TPU code.
 This way you get 150 legit + 60 non legit hours / week
 - Maybe local works slow because TPU reads from GCS bucket better